lionkiller900/test1/README.md

 One of the most common errors encountered are that the python version (Python 3.6.8) installed into Git do not support the version for pushing into Heroku.
 The version is needed to be upgraded to Python 3.8.8 for the stack Heroku-20 allowing the push to be successfully built.
 This is in addition when the required packages for Django to be successful where installed and validated them on requirements.txt.<br>
 Another error encountered here is when the DISABLE_COLLECTSTATIC and the HEROKU_HOSTNAME config vars in Heroku were removed while running manage.py collectstatic.
 AWS Secret and Access keys were then added which made the build-up push to Heroku successful.<br>
 There was one enduring problem in that the background image is not showing due to the MEDIA_URL not included for the carousel slide, as it is Django in-built. (remember MEDIA_URL = '/media/' ).<br>
 Perherps the strangest error ever occured was with the 500 server Programme Error.
-This is because all the migrated files are corrupted unusually and unexplanably.
-Maybe in the future such explanation will be expanded.
-However to handle such problem will be to:
+Initially, it was though that this is because all the migrated files are corrupted.
+Then it was suggested that to handle this issue will be to:

 - Remove all the migrated files and pycache files except the __init__.py files (they are empty anyways).
 Then run